-Instructional Responsibilities
+> Instructional Responsibilities

-Outstanding
+Outstanding -

-- Provides students with a syllabus that includes all the tools the student needs to meet the student learning outcomes (complete schedule including lecture and exam dates, learning outcomes, office hours, telephone numbers, email address, and all other good to know information about the course) - Notifies the appropriate administrator of classes that will be missed due to travel, etc., and, if necessary, makes arrangements with other faculty to cover courses during his or her absence - Communicates enthusiastically and knowledgably with the students making the courses they teach stimulating, interesting and applicable - Encourages students to come in during office hours or make appointments if the office hours are not compatible with their schedule for help and/or advice - Gives well organized up to date lectures mixed with well integrated and appropriate videos, audios, electronic presentation, demonstrations, etc. - Maintains a constant awareness and implements those techniques that work best in the classroom - Uses an acceptable course evaluation to measure the level of student learning - Spends time with colleagues discussing and sharing teaching experiences - Gives student-teacher evaluations and studies the result carefully to detect teaching deficiencies and compares them with previous evaluations to detect negative trends that need to be corrected - Teaches overloads to fill student needs and benefit the college and university - Consistently looks to introduce courses that improve student learning outcomes - Finds benefit and satisfaction teaching core courses - Treats all students with respect and courtesy
+- Provides students with a syllabus that includes all the tools the student needs to meet the student learning outcomes (complete schedule including lecture and exam dates, learning outcomes, office hours, telephone numbers, email address, and all other good to know information about the course) - Notifies the appropriate administrator of classes that will be missed due to travel, etc., and arrangements have been made with other faculty to cover courses during his or her absence - Communicates enthusiastically and knowledgably with the students making the courses they teach stimulating, interesting and applicable - Encourages students to come in during office hours or make appointments if the office hours are not compatible with their schedule for help and/or advice - Gives well organized up to date lectures mixed with well integrated and appropriate videos, audios, electronic presentation, demonstrations, etc. - Maintains a constant awareness and implements those techniques that works best in the classroom for maintaining student interest and communication to a changing student body as appropriate to the subject being taught - Treats students with respect and courtesy - Uses an acceptable course evaluation to measure the level of student learning outcomes - Spends time with colleagues discussing and sharing teaching experiences - Gives student-teacher evaluations and studies the result carefully to detect teaching deficiencies and compares them with previous evaluations to detect negative trends that need to be corrected - Teaches overloads to fill student needs and benefit the department - Consistently strives to introduce courses fulfilling students interests

-Excellent
+Excellent -

-- Provides students with a complete syllabus including dates of lectures and exams, student learning outcomes, grading procedures, and all other essential elements pertaining to the course - Has planned for any unexpected absences from class with a method of notification and assignments for the students to be done in the instructor's absence - Gives well organized up to date lectures intermixed with other teaching methods such as videos, electronic presentations, etc.
+- Provides students with a complete syllabus including dates of lectures and exams, student learning outcomes, grading procedures, and all other essential elements pertaining to the course - Has planned for any unexpected absences from class with a method of notification and assignments for the students to be done in the instructor's absence - Gives well organized up to date lectures intermixed with other teaching methods such as videos, electronic presentations, etc. - Shows enthusiasm for the subject by the way he or she answers all the student questions and stimulates discussion by other students in the process - Has scheduled office hours that are communicated to the students with the admonition to come by and discuss those issues that are preventing the student from getting the grade they seek - Seeks discussion with other colleagues about teaching techniques that could improve his or her teaching

-- Shows enthusiasm for the subject by the way he or she answers all the student questions and stimulates discussion by other students in the process - Has scheduled office hours that are communicated to the students with the admonition to come by and discuss those issues that are preventing the student from getting the grade they seek - Seeks discussion with other colleagues about teaching techniques that could improve his or her teaching - Gives student-teacher evaluations and studies the outcome carefully for hints as to how teaching can be improved - Willingly teaches overloads when necessary to help out in emergency situations on a temporary basis - Finds benefit and satisfaction teaching core courses - Treats all students with respect and courtesy
+- Gives student-teacher evaluations and studies the outcome carefully for hints as to how teaching can be improved - Willingly teaches overloads when necessary to help out in emergency situations on a temporary basis - Finds benefit and satisfaction teaching core courses - Treats students with respect and courtesy